Autodesk-Forge/forge-countdeletewalls-revit/README.md

 This sample includes 2 Revit plugin projects, `CountIt` and `DeleteElement`, which are migrated from the `CountIt` & `DeleteWalls` from [Autodesk Forge official document](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/revit-samples/), I just improved a little to make the 2 plugin project can Count/Delete elements(Walls, Floors, Doors, Windows) based on the input json file.

 The sample also integrates the UI from [learn.forge.viewmodels](https://github.com/Autodesk-Forge/learn.forge.viewmodels) to get the input revit file from the bucket, and also put the result file back to the same bucket.
-The result files are different, a .txt file for `CountIt`, and an modified .rvt file for `DeleteElement`.
+The result files are different, a `.txt` file for `CountIt`, and an modified `.rvt` file for `DeleteElements`.

 To use the sample, the workflow should be:
 1. Build the solution to create 2 AppBundle under `wwwroot/bundles`;